Electronic structure of tungsten-doped vanadium dioxide

-This symmetrisation of the local environment of the tungsten dopant observed in photoemission experiments \cite{Tang1985,Booth2009a} (see Figure 1c) can be reconciled by starting from the Mott insulating ansatz.
-From Figures 2b-d, the most significant effect of introducing a tungsten dopant is to dope an electron into the conduction band.
-From figures 2a and 3a, it is apparent that undoped M$_{1}$ VO$_{2}$ already has a filled valence band, therefore doping introduces an unpaired electron into the system, creating a partially filled band.
-Substitutional doping of a tungsten atom into the crystal structure (as observed in photoemission) will result in an atom in one of the vanadium chains having an extra electron, therefore doping creates a partially filled band corresponding to an extra (unpaired) electron.
-If the tungsten atom Peierls pairs with a vanadium atom, the extra electron will interact with both electrons of the pairing, as the pairing will decrease the hopping energy by reduced the internuclear spacing, and creating potential overlap between the atoms.
-However if the structure symmetrises, the two valence electrons on the tungsten atom localise on it, and the single $d$-electron of the vanadium localises on the vanadium site, reducing correlations.
-In this respect, this symmetrisation is a classic Mott transition, increasing internuclear spacing giving rise to smaller correlations.
-The fact that this symmetrisation coincides with the environment observed in the high temperature tetragonal structure supports DMFT data which indicates that the metallic tetragonal structure is highly correlated \cite{Biermann2005}.
+This symmetrization of the local environment of the tungsten dopant observed in photoemission experiments \cite{Tang1985,Booth2009a} (see Figure \ref{fig:Fig1}c) can be reconciled by starting from a Mott insulating ansatz.
+From Figures \ref{fig:Fig2}b-c, the most significant effect of introducing a tungsten donor is to dope an electron into the structure, pushing the Fermi level up.
+From Figure \ref{fig:Fig2}a, it is clear that undoped M$_{1}$ VO$_{2}$ already has a filled valence band, therefore tungsten doping introduces an electron into the system, creating a partially filled band.
+If the tungsten atom Peierls pairs with a vanadium atom, the extra electron would interact with both electrons of the Peierls pairing, due to the decrease the hopping energy by reducing the internuclear spacing, and creating potential overlap between the atoms.
+However if the structure symmetrizes, the two valence electrons on the tungsten atom localize to it, and the single $d$-electron of the vanadium localizes on the vanadium site, reducing interactions.
+In this respect, this symmetrization is a classic Mott transition; increasing internuclear spacing giving rise to smaller correlations.